SyncMapV2/SyncMapV2/README.md

 | **Improvements (vs. Orig.
 SyncMap, %)** | **31%**   | **32%**           | **31%**       | **17%**   | **26%** | **21%**                 | **17%**   | **18%** | **20%** | **30%**                 | **31%**   | **25%** | **27%** | **30%**               | **29%**  | **29%** | **31%** |  **26%** |

+### Adaptive Learning Rate (ALR)
+ALR dynamically adjusts the learning rate based on system dynamics, specifically aiding in the control of fast-moving dynamics as the system approaches equilibrium.
+This helps stabilize the dynamics, leading to an improvement of 15.5% under clean conditions and 8.1% under noisy conditions.
+The results show that ALR reduces over-responsiveness and improves the accuracy of convergence, allowing for a more robust segmentation process.

+### Symmetrical Activation (SA)
+While SA was originally proposed in prior work to balance dynamics effectively in a temporal setting, it did not perform as expected when applied independently to SyncMap for image segmentation.
+In isolation, it caused a performance drop (-35.5% in clean, -39.5% under noise).
+However, when combined with other techniques, SA contributes to a balanced update of dynamics, especially when paired with stabilizing mechanisms like ALR and MovMean.
+This finding highlights SA's role as a complementary, rather than standalone, component in this application.

+### Space Normalization (SNorm)
+SNorm standardizes the spatial distribution to zero mean and unit variance at each time step, addressing potential skew in spatial points and improving clustering consistency.
+By providing a stable spatial reference, SNorm offers a 12.4% improvement in clean conditions and 9.3% under noise.
+This component ensures that patch similarity is consistently evaluated, which aids in accurate grouping, especially under noisy conditions.

+### Moving Average (MovMean)
+MovMean provides temporal smoothing by averaging the system's dynamics over a defined history window, thus capturing broader patterns in patch similarity rather than relying on a single-time snapshot.
+MovMean shows the most significant improvement on its own, with a gain of 19.9% in clean conditions and 19.5% under noise, underscoring its importance in achieving stable segmentation results.
+By reducing “snapshot bias,” MovMean enables more reliable clustering in both clean and noisy environments.

+### Leaking Rate (LeakR)
+LeakR introduces a global rate to moderate the speed of system dynamics, preventing the system from fluctuating too rapidly.
+This slower dynamic allows the system to “settle” more predictably, supporting stable clustering and segmentation.
+LeakR achieves a performance gain of 12.4% in clean conditions and 8.1% under noise, showing its impact in aligning the dynamics to a steady progression as equilibrium approaches.

+### Combined System (SyncMapV2)
+Integrating all five components achieves the highest performance boost, with an improvement of 31.5% in clean and 31.4% in noisy conditions.
+This synergy shows that each component supports and complements the others:
+- ALR, MovMean, and LeakR stabilize and smooth the dynamics, facilitating controlled and reliable convergence.
+- SNorm ensures spatial consistency for clustering, making group formations more stable and accurate.
+- SA acts as a balance-enhancing factor when combined with the other components.